 As slowly the sun started popping it’s head from behind the mountains, the silence amongst the onlookers got changed to whispers and conversations.
 Sarangkot is being considered as one of the best places to watch a sunrise in entire Nepal and it didn’t dishearten us.
 Climbing down the stairs is always easier and by this time Tugga was wide awake to enioy the climb down.
 We had a long day ahead of us and the morning breakfast in the hotel was calling us passionately.

 Wish the Sarangkot visit had ended on this note.
 As we were about the leave the place in our car, we met this girl.
 This little girl seemed to come walking far down from her village to collect water.
 I focussed on her through my view finder.
 She gave a glance and then nonchalantly, got back with her work.
 She had been there in my thoughts for the rest of the day, tour and even now, when I see her pictures.
 Has her struggle for existence reduced now?
 Has she started going to school?
+If you want to embrace your travel stories and share them with the world, it’s best to edit and add sound to video and deliver it on social media.

 Pin these images for planning your trip ?